DMTGallery/dmt-gallery-artwork-example/README.md

 The code above is essentially that, plus some other minor things.
 Now, let's explore in more detail:

 1. `<div class="page-div" id="no-access-to-on-chain-page"></div>` - element of the page, which contains a "Bitcoin data is not available" message.
 Show it, when a request for Bitcoin data fails.
-2. `<div class="page-div" id="dmt-mint-not-injected-page">` - element of the page, which contains a message about the fact, that a dmt-mint inscription id hasn't been injected.
+2. `<div class="page-div" id="dmt-mint-not-injected-page">` - element of the page, which contains a message about the fact, that a dmt-mint block number hasn't been injected.
 Such error is possible, when people find and view your artwork inscription directly, instead of viewing their mint.
-Since a reference to a block isn't injected, this page provides a "Generate" button, which should generate an artwork from a random Bitcoin block.
+This page provides a "Generate" button, which should generate an artwork from a random Bitcoin block.
 3. `<script>...</script>` - a script, which manages the divs above + some other things.
-Go ahead and read the code, I marked everything with comments.
+Go ahead and read the code, everything is marked with comments.
 All DMT Gallery artworks must use this script for error handling.
-You will see, how this script is used, during artwork initialization.
+You will see, how this script is used, during artwork initialization below.

 Let's move on to the next code segment:

 ```
 <!-- A tool for loading data of the block, that a "dmt-mint" json points to (also can load data of random blocks) -->
-<script src='/content/572ee343ce5e1b1e4a7ba9ef0b96f0f44663db59282b77efb734536a8dad70afi0' onerror="onFailedToReachRecursiveEndpoint()"></script>
+<script src='/content/576ad54f673471775515f9bd3c0a3fb2c4e6971ea3a919e2cde45fd2a91c3b4ai0' onerror="onFailedToReachRecursiveEndpoint()"></script>
 <!-- Artwork traits script -->
-<script src='/content/a8a1b3e0313a5ed9d08a8165d25192cb0cd1df66468cafed6fb0b8e31895367di0' onerror="onFailedToReachRecursiveEndpoint()"></script>
+<script src='/content/0a9102c61dac30d571c4ce04adb65237cf900e2a7942a4838899befceb618678i0' onerror="onFailedToReachRecursiveEndpoint()"></script>
 <!-- Deterministic random script -->
 <script>
     class Random {